End Of Year Summary

 Build infrastructure

-For a long time, we've had our dashboard up and running for our build infrastructure.
-Sure, we're going to rewrite it beyond the "Proof of concept" stage when required - but for now it still serves us well.
+For a long time, we’ve had our :material-view-dashboard: dashboard up and running for our build infrastructure.
+Sure, we’re going to rewrite it beyond the “Proof of concept” stage when required - but for now it still serves us well.
 Admittedly there is a deep issue within the druntime causing thread leaks over time, but we have it restarting via systemd every 24 hours as a bandaid.
-Needless to say, we're big fans of memory safety now.
+Needless to say, we’re big fans of memory safety now.

-Our current deployment watches git repos in our snekpit collection, and automatically forms build queues from the pending builds, ordering them by dependency.
-Using two of ermo's beefy builders, the packages are automatically built and deployed to our repository.
+Our current deployment watches git repos in our :material-github: snekpit collection, and automatically forms build queues from the pending builds, ordering them by dependency.
+Using two of ermo’s beefy builders, the packages are automatically built and deployed to our repository.
 Our workflow means that maintainers only have to merge a pull request for builds to appear in the volatile repository.

 Legacy tooling